kjeverson/MLBTracker/README.md

 pip install -r requirements.txt
 ```

-Lastly, you will need to initialize the database (I am not sure the one provided works and should probably be removed).
+Lastly, you will need to initialize the database.
 The expected Database Initialization Process is as follows:

 Make a database migration:
 ```bash